rdrill/cc1101-mbed/README.md

 # cc1101-mbed
-STM32 MBED port of the Space Teddy`s Arduino\Raspberry library
+STM32 MBED port for the Space_Teddy's Arduino\Raspberry library

 ### How o setup